- The Washington Times - Wednesday, December 24, 2025

 Notable nuclear weapons developments included the first open-ocean ICBM launch into the Pacific Ocean for the first time since 1980 in what the report called a “practice a wartime nuclear deterrence operation.”

-The flight test showed the unarmed missile from Hainan Island in the South China Sea traveled 6,835 miles to an impact near French Polynesia.
-Additional similar tests are expected, the report said.
+The flight test showed that the unarmed missile from Hainan Island in the South China Sea traveled 6,835 miles to an impact near French Polynesia.
+Further tests are expected, the report said.

-Other new information includes specific details of what the Pentagon calls a campaign of coercion against Taiwan involving information and legal warfare and large-scale military drills designed to force a capitulation of the Taipei government.
+Other new information includes specific details on what the Pentagon calls a campaign of coercion against Taiwan involving information and legal warfare and large-scale military drills designed to force a capitulation of the government in Taipei.

 “In other words, China expects to be able to fight and win a war on Taiwan by the end of 2027,” the report said.